Cedar Rapids, Iowa: Flood of 2008

 During the Iowa flood of 2008, the Cedar River reached a record high of 31.12 ft on June 13 (the previous record was 20 ft), surpassing the 500-year flood plain.
 1,126 city blocks were flooded, or more than 10 sqmi, and 561 city blocks were severely damaged, on both banks of the Cedar River, comprising 14% of the city's total area.
-A total of 7,749 flooded properties had to be evacuated, including 5,900 homes and 310 city facilities, among them the City Hall, Central Fire Station, Main Public Library, Ground Transportation Center, Public Works building, and the Animal Control building.
+7,749 flooded properties had to be evacuated, including 5,900 homes and 310 city facilities, among them the City Hall, Central Fire Station, Main Public Library, Ground Transportation Center, Public Works building, and the Animal Control building.
 It is estimated that at least 1,300 properties in the Cedar Rapids area had to be demolished because of the flood, which caused several billions of dollars in damages.
 More than 4,000 members of the Iowa National Guard were activated to assist the city.
 The temporary levees became saturated not only with the flood waters but also with additional rainfall, causing them to fail.

-Until the flood, the city's government was headquartered in the Veterans Memorial Building, near the Linn County Courthouse and jail on Mays Island in the Cedar River, making Cedar Rapids one of a few cities in the world, along with Paris, France, with governmental offices on a municipal island.
+Until the flood, the city's government was headquartered in the Veterans Memorial Building, near the Linn County Courthouse and jail on Mays Island in the Cedar River; it was designed to be the only island used in this manner in North and South America.